 If a relative, friend or someone in your care shows any signs or symptoms of delirium, see a doctor.
-Your input about the person's symptoms, as well as his or her typical thinking and everyday abilities, will be important for a proper diagnosis and for finding the underlying cause.
+Your input about the person's symptoms, typical thinking and everyday abilities will be important for a proper diagnosis and for finding the underlying cause.

 If you notice signs and symptoms of delirium in a person in a hospital or nursing home, report your concerns to the nursing staff or doctor rather than assuming that those problems have been observed.
 Older people recovering in the hospital or living in a long-term care facility are particularly at risk of delirium.

 Delirium occurs when the normal sending and receiving of signals in the brain become impaired.
 This impairment is most likely caused by a combination of factors that make the brain vulnerable and trigger a malfunction in brain activity.